Add data source to canvas app and design functional pages

 SharePoint

-It's straightforward to demand metadata, or information about data (such as modified time, created by, etc., but also custom tags on documents or objects) in SharePoint.
+It's straightforward to demand metadata, or information about data (such as modified time, created by, and so on, but also custom tags on documents or objects) in SharePoint.
 Workers can better understand why a document exists and why it's important without having to read it.
 SharePoint also allows users to create custom databases in an easy-to-use structure, allowing them to store thousands of bits of data that may be incorporated into the workflows or other business processes discussed above.

 Controls and properties in canvas apps